Mission - 7460 Hurd Street

 • Why is this community plan being built adjacent to a daycare?
 The vulnerable people can have visual access to children playing outdoors.
 They can access my property at any time of the day.

-Giggleberries Early Education Centre asked about 3 years ago
+Giggleberries Early Education Centre asked over 3 years ago

 Supportive housing locations are determined based on proximity to services, amenities and availability of property.
 Housing for people experiencing and at risk of homelessness needs to meet people where they are at, providing connection to the resources that people need to work towards living a healthy, stable life.
 Access to community services and transit is key for people without homes, but so is feeling part of a neighbourhood.
 With a remote site, there is no access to services, no regular transit access, and no integration with the community, which is essential for people who are working towards a healthy, stable life.